 Wrapping Things Up

-Now that you know how to keep Bitcoins secure and anonymous, you may be wondering: Should I buy Bitcoin?
-As Bitcoin continues to surge, you probably are already itching to invest your funds.
+Now that you know how to keep Bitcoins secure, you may be wondering: Should I buy Bitcoin?
+As Bitcoin continues to surge once again, you probably are already itching to invest your funds.
 However, keeping in mind the instability of the digital currency, it all comes down to the risk you’re willing to take.

 Most experts, though, advise to never invest more than you can actually afford to lose and we believe that’s the best course of action.
 What do you think?
 Please feel free to leave your thoughts in the comments section below, and we’d be more than happy to reply!